medinardaniel/rust-t5-endpoint/README.md

-# Rust AWS Lambda Function Deployment
+# Rust AWS Lambda T5 Endpoint

-This document outlines the development, Dockerization, deployment, and operational details of a Rust-based AWS Lambda function.
-The function is designed to interact with a transformer model and is accessible via an API Gateway HTTP trigger.
+This document outlines the development, Dockerization, deployment, and operational details of a Rust-based AWS Lambda function T5 endpoint.
+The function is designed to interact with the T5 transformer model and is accessible via an API Gateway HTTP trigger.

 ## Dockerization of the Lambda Function